-Happy Birthday, John Singer Sargent!
-If you were alive, you would be 164 years old!
-The world has changed substantially since 12 January 1856, however your legacy has stood enduringly.
+Dear John Singer Sargent, the world has changed substantially since the year 1856 when you were born, however, your legacy has stood enduringly.
 You are still considered the leading portrait painter of your generation.
 The late 19th and early 20th centuries never looked so glamorous as when captured by your brush!
 You depict ladies so elegantly, and gentlemen so confidently.
 The grand manner suits them and it suits you!
-In celebration of your birthday, let us explore a Sargent masterpiece.
+Let us explore a Sargent masterpiece.
 Let us explore Madame X.

-Virginie Gautreau stands in an empty space with only a table implying she stands in the interior room of a studio or house.
-Virginie leans ever so slightly with her right hand clutching the edge of the table.
-Her left hand holds a black fan matching the colours of her dress.
+Gautreau stands in an empty space with only a table implying she stands in the interior room of a studio or house.
+She leans ever so slightly with her right hand clutching the edge of the table.
+Her left hand holds a black fan matching the colors of her dress.
 A slight glimmer also appears on her ring finger.
 Perhaps this dash of metallic shine implies a wedding ring?
-Virginie Gautreau was married to her husband Pierre Gautreau, a wealthy French banker.
-However, in some of her more colourful moments, Madame Gautreau did not behave as a married woman should, especially the wife of a prominent financial gentleman.
+Virginie Gautreau was married to Pierre Gautreau, a wealthy French banker.
+However, in some of her more colorful moments, Madame Gautreau did not behave as a married woman should, especially the wife of a prominent financial gentleman.

 John Singer Sargent masterfully painted Madame X with the poise and haughtiness deserving the sitter.
-Virginie Gautreau turns her head sideways.
-Her balanced and proportionate features delicately seen in profile.
+Gautreau turns her head sideways.
+Her balanced and proportionate features are delicately seen in profile.
 Her beauty is undeniable.
-Her skin is aristocratically pale highlighted by the purple foundation Virginie famously wears.
+Her skin is aristocratically pale highlighted by the purple foundation Gautreau famously wears.
 Her ear, however, is red and unadorned.
-It does not have the white powder adorning the rest of Virginie’s body.
-This simple detail highlights Sargent’s genius as a society painter by revealing the hidden and true Virginie beneath the displayed and contrived Virginie.
-Virginie’s ear shows her true blood-infused skin, the skin of a real woman hidden behind the pale maquillage of aristocratic display.
+It does not have the white powder adorning the rest of Gautreau’s body.
+This simple detail highlights Sargent’s genius as a society painter by revealing the hidden and true Virginie Gautreau beneath the displayed and contrived lady.
+Her ear shows her true blood-infused skin, the skin of a real woman hidden behind the pale maquillage of aristocratic display.